acikgozmehmet/SatelliteGeodesyInCPP/README.md

 # SatelliteGeodesyInCPP

 ## General info
-- This repository contains some of the most useful algorithms and OOP classes in Satellite Satellite Positioning.
+- This repository contains some of the most useful algorithms and OOP classes in Satellite Positioning.

 - The projects in the repository were created while I was teaching coding in C++ to myself.